 October 1, 2018 | Jacob Bozarth

 “What’s the best audio recording software to record a podcast remotely?”
 This is a question very familiar to the Resonate Recording team.
-We’ve all have heard the terrible sounding podcast due to a Skype, Zoom, GoToMeeting, or Google Hangouts recording, and our goal is to make sure that doesn’t happen to you.
+We’ve all have heard the terrible sounding podcast due to a Skype, GoToMeeting, Google Hangouts, or phone call recording, and our goal is to make sure that doesn’t happen to you.
 So we are very thankful when podcasters ask this question so we can steer them in the right direction.
 We will answer this age old podcasting question in detail in this post.

 But before we offer the solution we’ve found to work best, it’s helpful to review the other common options that are used.
 Take a look at the images below.
 Do you notice a consistent theme?
 And do you notice how none of them say anything about recording?

 The reality is that none of the aforementioned remote “recording” (communication) options were designed to be remote audio recording software.
 They were designed to be used as remote communication platforms, and they happen to have a built in (usually low quality) audio recording feature.
 This simply means that they were designed to record phone calls for future reference or review, but not for broadcasting on radio, television or podcasts.
 Thankfully there is a platform that has been designed to record high quality remote recordings for podcasting: Zencastr.
-In our experience of working with 200+ podcasters, we have found Zencastr to be a great, reliable platform, and this is why it is our #1 recommended remote audio recording software for podcasting.
+In our experience of working with 600+ podcasters, we have found Zencastr to be a great, mostly reliable platform, and this is why we recommend this for remote audio recording software for podcasting.

 According to Zencastr’s website, here are a few of the key features of Zencastr: